Ondina - Indonesia LiveaboardInquiry

 Ondina - cabins

-8 cabins are all double occupation and, except two ones in the front both with a double bed, the rest have a double bed and a single bed on top, all with AC and full bathroom.
+All 8 cabins are all double or Twin occupation on the Lower Deck except two ones in the front both with a double bed, the rest have a double bed and a single bed on top, all with AC and full bathroom.

 Ondina - itineraries

 Please scroll down to find your chosen destinaton itinerary...

 Best of Raja Ampat: Sorong-Sorong

 Disclaimer: Itineraries are only orientative and might be modified due to weather conditions, sea conditions and other external causes.